chef/automate/components/automate-chef-io/content/docs/iam-v2-overview.md

 ## Working with Projects

-IAM v2 projects are collections of resources created in Chef Automate or ingested from external data providers, including Chef Infra and Chef Inspec.
+IAM v2 projects are collections of resources either created in Chef Automate, or ingested from external data providers, including Chef Infra and Chef InSpec.
-Projects are used in a policy to reduce the scope of permissions of that policy to only the resources assigned to the given projects.
+Projects are used in a policy to reduce the scope of that policy's permissions to only the resources assigned to the given projects.

 {{< info >}}
 Chef Automate is currently limited to six projects while we continue to refine the user experience during this beta period.